tanaz786/edulumous-random-quote-generator/README.md

 ---

 ## 📌 Project Description
-This project generates random inspirational quotes at the click of a button.
+This project generates random inspirational quotes with a single click.
 It features a clean user interface, smooth animations, and dynamic quote updates using JavaScript.

 The project was developed with the assistance of **Amazon Q**, which helped in improving code structure, logic implementation, and overall development efficiency.

-The main goal of this project is to practice **HTML, CSS, and JavaScript** fundamentals while building a real-world interactive web application.
+The main goal of this project is to practice the fundamentals of **HTML, CSS, and JavaScript** while building a real-world interactive web application.

 ---